eic/epic-analysis/s3tools/README.md

   - running with no arguments will print the usage guide
   - output:
-    - config file, with file names, Q2 minima, and cross sections; used as input to the analysis macros
+    - config file, with file names, Q2 minima, and cross sections; used as input to the analysis macros; see [doc/example.config](../doc/example.config) for a sample config file
     - the downloaded full simulation files, if you chose to download from S3
   - this script contains some settings such as directory paths to data on S3, for the convenience of SIDIS full simulation analysis